saltyorg/docs/docs/reference/accounts.md

       - Default is `auto`, which will pick the timezone based on geolocation of the server.

+      - Enter a "TZ database name" as shown in [this table](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+For example, "America/Costa_Rica".

+      - `timedatectl list-timezones` at your server's command prompt will also list the options.

 - `dns`: DNS-related settings.

     - `enabled`: Controls whether subdomains are created at Cloudflare